SU_A_27

 [i] And who are your friends?

 [i] But do you also have a bond with the others?
-You said that you have a bond with the family members.
+You said you have a bond with the family members.

-[i] And how long have you been married?
+[i] And how long are you married?

 [r] I have known her since 2011.
-So really yes…
+So really yes …

 [i] So 8 years?